ozguryazilimas/wp-postane/wp-missed-schedule/readme.txt

 Many of these developers have already abandoned this platform of assistance by providing other methods of customer care.

-Our team has tried to respond to all for seven long years, and maintained the support forums for plugins and themes developed always clean, neat, and clear.
+Our team has tried to respond to all for more long years, and maintained the support forums for plugins and themes developed always clean, neat, and clear.

-Failing to provide a service that gives us satisfaction, through the instruments of WordPress.org forum, as of today August 15, 2014 we abandon the active support with this type of structure, started since August 7, 2007 to try to give one type of service more personalized, and targeted, to requests of users.
+Failing to provide a service that gives us satisfaction, through the instruments of WordPress.org forum, as of today August 15, 2014 we abandon the active support with this type of structure, started since July 7, 2007 to try to give one type of service more personalized, and targeted, to requests of users.

-1. For bug's please refer to [sLaNGjIs GitHub ](//github.com/slangji/) bug's report support
+1. For bug's please refer to [sLaNGjIs GitHub ](https://github.com/slangji/) bug's report support
-1. For tickets please refer to [sLaNGjIs Contact](//slangji.wordpress.com/contact/) tickets form support
+1. For tickets please refer to [sLaNGjIs Contact](https://slangji.wordpress.com/contact/) tickets form support

 * Please note that:
  * We are not interested in reviews on our plugins and themes.